 Recently I shared with everyone my desire and quest for a new logo for my blog.
-In this post, I showed you some of my favorite contenders for the prize.
 Well, I have arrived at a winner.
 Before the big reveal, first let me walk you through the process of getting my dream logo.

 I used the site 99 Designs.
 It’s social media for graphic design!
 Here is how it works:

 Here is what my contest page looked like toward the end of my contest:

 See all of the choices I had?
 One designer stood out to me from the getgo- WHY?
 Because he found a creative way to incorporate imagery that signified “Art” without being typical and cheesy by using the “A” in art, as the palette!

 Here are the winning designs!
 I got three different types of designs, to be used for different things.